ScottPerry2021/ScottPerry2021/README.md

-- 👋 Hi, I’m @ScottPerry2021,
+- 👋 Hi, I’m @ScottPerry2021, "Full Stack" web development; Mobile App development; Software Developer

-- Currently, available for contract and consulting (remote or hybrid): Ready to help solve your problems and help upgrade your systems or content.
 -Favorite Programming software:

+New building with Flutter and REACT;

+but also into:

+🐍 Python
 🐦 Swift
 🕸 Javascript
 🎯 Dart
 ☕️ Java
-🐍 Python

 <!---
 ScottPerry2021/ScottPerry2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.